ginoasuncion/virtual-hairstyle-tryon/README.md

-# Barbershop Model Exploration
+# AI-Powered Virtual Hairstyle Try-On with Barbershop Model

 This repository contains code and resources for exploring the Barbershop model, which is designed for hairstyle transfer tasks.
 The Barbershop model was introduced by [Zhu et al.](https://arxiv.org/abs/2106.01505) in 2021 and utilizes StyleGAN2 for hairstyle transfer.

+## Documentation
-The Barbershop model has been tested on datasets featuring Thai actors/actresses and Thai friends from school.
+The Barbershop model has been tested on datasets featuring Thai actors/actresses and Thai friends from school as part of a school project in Harbour Space University.
 For detailed documentation on the testing procedures and results, refer to this [link.](https://docs.google.com/document/d/1BzjA1d3FLhmJtSIJ1veBZfptx059ZT498vsCvfu74TI/edit)

 ## Contents
 Explore the provided notebooks and scripts to analyze the Barbershop model's performance and behavior.